Advanced Stress Management Strategies:Regulating the Nervous System for Long-Term Mental Resilience

 Parasympathetic Nervous System (PNS): promotes recovery, digestion, and calm

-Chronic stress occurs when the SNS remains overactive and the PNS is underutilized.
+Chronic stress occurs when the SNS remains overactive, and the PNS is underutilized.
 Effective stress management restores balance between these systems rather than suppressing stress entirely.

 Chronic Stress and Cortisol Dysregulation